pahimar/Equivalent-Exchange-3/README.md

 	* Create an account.
   * Go back to the Equivalent-Exchange-3 directory [here] (http://github.com/pahimar/Equivalent-Exchange-3).
   * Click `Clone to Windows` near the top-left of the page.
-  * You should see Github flash and `pahimar/Equivalent-Exchange-3` appear.
+  * You should see Github pulse and `pahimar/Equivalent-Exchange-3` appear.
 (The local repository defaults to `C:\Users\(username)\Documents\GitHub\Equivalent-Exchange-3`, you can change it if you want but then you have to find it again on Github).
 4. Create an empty directory for EE3 development.
 This directory is refernced as `mcdev` from now on.
 It can be where you cloned EE3, but it'll be a little messy.

 5. You are now ready to Setup MCP!